magicoli/wrap/ROADMAP.md

 by admin or by automated task directly via the web app.

-The final remaining CLI is likely to become one single executable file `wrap` with arguments, e.g. `wrap merge output.mp4 video1.mp4 video2.mp4` would call the corresponding process in engine/.
+The final remaining CLI is likely to become one single executable file `wrap-cli` with arguments, e.g. `wrap-cli merge output.mp4 video1.mp4 video2.mp4` would call the corresponding process in engine/.

 A lot of current CLI scripts will not be needed at all in the finalized